Start an Expression in Your City

 Moving from a gathering to a sustainable spiritual community.

-This phase guides you to move beyond “we started” into healthy rhythms, shared ownership, and long-term fruitfulness.
+These steps guide you to move beyond “we started” into healthy rhythms, shared ownership, and long-term fruitfulness.
 All without turning into a traditional program-driven church.

-SECTION 1 - The First 90 Days Guide
+The First 90 Days Guide

 Month 1 — Establish Safety